gas-buddy/docker-api-haproxy/README.md

 Paths
 =====
-`haproxy-multibinder-confd` expects the configuration to reside under the `/proxy` key.
+`api-haproxy` expects the configuration to reside under the `/proxy` key.

 Setup
 =====